simolus3/drift/docs/docs/Dart API/writes.md

 ---

-data:
-  title: "Writes (update, insert, delete)"
+title: Writes (update, insert, delete)
-  description: "Select rows or invidiual columns from tables in Dart"
+description: Select rows or invidiual columns from tables in Dart
-  weight: 3
-template: layouts/docs/single

 ---

 ## Updates and deletes